El Nido, Palawan: Extent and scope

-The so-called El Nido-Taytay Managed Resource Protected Area is the largest marine sanctuary in the entire Philippines.
-The Protected Area status accords the areas of El Nido and portions of its neighboring town of Taytay a place among the eight priority sites in the country in need of conservation.
-The Protected Area covers a total of 903.21 square kilometers, of which 40% are terrestrial and 60% marine.
+The El Nido-Taytay Managed Resource Protected Area is the largest marine sanctuary in the Philippines.
+Its protected area status accords the areas of El Nido and portions of its neighboring town of Taytay a place among the eight priority sites in the country in need of conservation.
+The protected area covers a total of 903.21 square kilometers, of which 40% are terrestrial and 60% marine.

 The provincial government has mobilized its citizenry to actively participate in various environmental conservation and protection programs, such as the "Bantay Gubat" for forest protection, and the "Bantay Dagat" for marine life preservation.
-Patrolling within the Protected areas, especially in the marine zones is regularly conducted with the help of the World Wildlife Fund - Philippines that allocates funds to support the said activity.
+Patrolling within the protected areas, especially in the marine zones is regularly conducted with the help of the World Wildlife Fund - Philippines that allocates funds to support said activity.
 Another logistic support is by the concerned municipal governments.
 The Palawan Council for Sustainable Management (PCSD) provides legal assistance during the litigation of cases filed by the Protected Area Office (PAO).

-As a protected area, the Philippine government needs approximately US$ 180,000 annually to protect and manage its natural resources.
+As a protected area, the Philippine government spends approximately US$ 180,000 annually to protect and manage its natural resources.
 Tourists are encouraged to pay US$ 0.50 per day as a conservation fee for the duration of their visit to the Municipal Tourism Office or the Office of the Protected Area Management Board (PAMB), which are housed in the Municipal Building in Calle Real.
 This was embodied in the PAMB Resolution No. 08 series 2000 from the National Integrated Protected Area Program (NIPAP) of the Department of Environment and Natural Resources (DENR).

 El Nido, one of the country's most diverse ecosystems, is protected for its unique flora, fauna, and pristine geologic formations.
 These include: